Elodieguay/random_user/README.md

 # Random users from API

-Create a functioning project that accesses and displays API data from the Random User Generator.
-Always responsive !
+Create a responsive functioning project that accesses and displays API data from the Random User Generator.

 <p>